-GFDRR will expand support for operationalizing disaster risk reduction through project design and investment, including resilient infrastructure, nature-based solutions, and climate-smart development.
-The strategy also scales up efforts to improve countries' financial preparedness through support for disaster risk financing strategies, insurance mechanisms, emergency preparedness and response and contingency planning.
+GFDRR will expand support for operationalizing disaster risk reduction through project design and investment, including resilient infrastructure, nature-based solutions, and climatesmart development.
+The strategy also scales up efforts to improve countries' financial resilience through support for disaster risk financing , financial protection mechanisms and data-driven strategies and analytics.
 GFDRR will work closely with the World Bank and partners to leverage financing and technical expertise that helps countries manage the impacts of shocks more effectively.